Ohio St beats James Madison 80-66 in March Madness 1st round - WTOP News

 UP NEXT

-Ohio State will play the winner of No. 11 seed St. John’s and No. 6 seed North Carolina on Monday.
+Ohio State will play the winner of No. 6 seed North Carolina on Monday.

 AP March Madness coverage: https://apnews.com/hub/march-madness and https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://twitter.com/AP_Top25